by: Charles O’Dale

-2. METEORITE TYPES
+2. METEORITE CATEGORIES

 - ACHONDRITE: does not contain chondrules and are poor in metal.
 The four largest groups of achondrites are:

 - CHONDRITES: contain generally rounded masses called chondrules embedded in a ground mass.
 Also 5-25% nickel-iron and often up to 5% troilite.
 Chonrites are further divided into carbonaceous, enstatite and ordinary.

 - ULTRAMAFIC ACHONDRITE: A meteorite that contains interstitial carbon in the form of graphite or diamond.

-- MESOSIDERITES: pyrexene-plagioclase stony-irons.
+- MESOSIDERITES: fragmented mantle containing pyrexene-plagioclase stony-irons.

 3. DATING METEORITES